-It’s Monday and most likely cold, snowy or rainy where you are so I thought I would treat you all to a sweet today rather than an entree.
+It’s Monday and most likely cold, snowy or rainy where you are, so I thought I would treat you all to a sweet today rather than an entree.
 Sometimes we need a little sweet to kick start our week.
 I’ve always loved gingersnaps and molasses cookies and this cookie is a combination of the two.
 This is not a true gingersnap cookie, which tend to be thin and crispy.
 This cookie is more of a molasses cookie with a spicy ginger flavor.
 It’s chewy, spicy and dark.
-I know gingersnaps may not be the most exciting cookie to people, but they are to me, and they have always been one of my favorite cookies.
+I know gingersnaps may not be the most exciting cookie to people, but they’re one of Zoe’s favorite cookies, as well as mine.

-I was perusing through my borrowed copy of Marin Organic, where I found my butternut squash soup recipe, and saw this gingersnap recipe from Table Cafe.
+I was perusing through a copy of the Marin Organic cookbook, (where I actually found my butternut squash soup recipe) and saw this gingersnap recipe from Table Cafe.
 Table Cafe is another one of my favorite local lunch spots.
-The owner is always there and greets you with a smile.
+The owner is always there and she greets you with a big smile.
 Her food is all local and organically grown and her signature item is a dosa.
 A dosa is a delicious gluten free wrap (which resembles a crepe, but it’s not sweet like a crepe) filled with delicious ingredients such as, marinated & grilled chicken breast with wilted spinach & goat cheese or smoked wild salmon with grilled frisee and onions, and aioli.
 There are many different options as well as some amazing vegetarian ones.
 The cafe also has wonderful salads, soups and of course, sweets.

 makes about 36 cookies

 - 1/2 teaspoon salt

 - 1/4 teaspoon ground white pepper

 - 1 1/2 sticks (3/4 cup) unsalted butter, at room temperature